Starflight-code/Youtube_DL_Frontend/internal notes.md

 It will originally only support menu commands with the eventual goal of supporting external commands (args) and internal commands (similar to iwd).

-When switching from youtube-dl -> yt-dlp, it doesn't switch until the application reloads. -> Should be resolved This causes a crash if the system calls the incorrect yt-dl executable. -> Should be resolved

 Adding YT-DL presets, for instance a preset for video and another for audio.
-This should allow users to switch between fetching videos and audio easily.
+This should allow users to switch between fetching videos and audio easily. - Implimented, needs testing

 Add additional menus for settings, presets and other additions
 - Impliment modular command parsing system -> Tested and working
 - Add command parsing for submenus -> Added, working
 - Integrate all parsing systems together within a menu tree -> Added, working (cleanup needed before release)
 - Test system to ensure functionality -> Testing started, core functionality confirmed.
 Test with a subtitle, video and audio file fetch.

-- Add preset system into settings submenu (requires database rework)
+- Add preset system into settings submenu (requires database rework) - DONE

+TODO - Run a test on program functionality, checking for a few edge cases before release

 Fixed
 -